emarosti/mlproject-eliana-alex/proposal.md

   Protein Dynamics Associated with Failed and Rescued Learning in the Ts65Dn Mouse Model of Down Syndrome:  http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0119491

 By Milestone 3, we will have:
-  written our logistic regression function written an expression to normalize our data (will have to normalize the protein expression values) completed preliminary runs of data through all 4 experiments; have made predictions and determined mean squared errors tested 1 or 2 alternative methods of handling missing data.
+  - written our logistic regression function
+  - written an expression to normalize our data (will have to normalize the protein expression values)
+  - completed preliminary runs of data through all 4 experiments; have made predictions and determined mean squared errors
+  - tested 1 or 2 alternative methods of handling missing data.
-At minimum, by May 15th, we will have: choosen optimum missing data strategy (and other fine-tuning) determined which proteins had the most impact in each experiment completed data analysis of weight vectors, plus research into biological context Ideally, our logistic regression algorithm will accurately predict the labels, and we will be able to determine the proteins most impactful in learning.
+At minimum, by May 15th, we will have:
+  - chosen optimum missing data strategy (and other fine-tuning)
+  - determined which proteins had the most impact in each experiment
+  - completed data analysis of weight vectors, plus research into biological context Ideally, our logistic regression algorithm will accurately predict the labels, and we will be able to determine the proteins most impactful in learning.